Harold Hamm

-Harold Glenn Hamm (born December 11, 1945) is an American business magnate in the oil and gas business.
-He is known for pioneering fracking of shale oil resources.
+Harold Glenn Hamm (born December 11, 1945) is an American oil tycoon known for pioneering the use of hydraulic fracking of shale oil resources.
 As of 4 February 2022, Hamm's net worth is estimated to be billion, making him the 63rd wealthiest person in the world.
 He is the founder and chairman of Continental Resources.

 In 2012, presidential candidate Mitt Romney named Hamm as his energy advisor, and Hamm was a donor to the Romney campaign.
 Hamm was a fundraiser and donor to Donald Trump's 2016, 2020, and 2024 presidential campaigns.